Potential Impact Of Brexit On The UK Insurance Industry 2024

 This Directive has been in the works for years and was only enacted in January 2016.
 The Solvency II Directive aims to unify the insurance market and protect consumers against insolvency.

-As things stand currently, all insurance providers are required to be Solvency II Compliant.
-The cost of compliance to the insurance market is estimated at around £300 million.
+Currently, all insurance providers are required to be Solvency II Compliant.
+The insurance market compliance cost is estimated at around £300 million.

 The legislation has been a cause for concern among many large insurers, with some citing the tough regulations that could force them into relocation.